Can I get medical treatment after an accident if I don't have health insurance?

 - Finally, keep track of all your medical bills.

 Your medical bills are a very important part of your demand package that's sent to the insurance company as part of your personal injury claim.

 We always ask our clients to send us copies of any medical bills, records or any correspondence from any insurance company.
 This is a great way for us to make sure we do not miss any information from any of these doctors.

 Remember, the choice is yours on whether or not to hire an attorney.
 But you only have one shot at justice, one shot to recover all the cash and benefits to which you are entitled.
 You have absolutely nothing to lose by calling a lawyer, but think of all you can lose if you don't.

-If you would like to speak with me and my law firm about your claim, we make it easy for you.
+If you would like to speak with an experienced attorney about your claim, we make it easy for you.
 Just pick up the phone and call right now.
 Call (800) 898-HAYS.